-5. Soon after its origin, Buddhism in India became identified with one of the principal manifestations of the Kshatriyas' revolt against the authority of the Brahmins, and, as may be easily seen from what has gone before, there is in a general way a very direct connection between denial of any immutable principle and denial of the spiritual authority, between reduction of all reality to 'becoming' and assertion of the supremacy of the temporal power, whose proper domain is the world of action; and it could be shown that 'naturalist' or anti-metaphysical doctrines always arise when the element representing the temporal power takes the ascendancy in a civilization over that which represents the spiritual authority.
-[See Spiritual Authority and Temporal Power, in which Guénon treats this subject in considerable detail.
-ED.]
+Soon after its origin, Buddhism in India became identified with one of the principal manifestations of the Kshatriyas' revolt against the authority of the Brāhmans, and, as may be easily seen from what has gone before, there is in a general way a very direct connection between denial of any immutable principle and denial of the spiritual authority, between reduction of all reality to "becoming" and assertion of the supremacy of the temporal power, whose proper domain is the world of action; and it could be shown that "naturalist" or antimetaphysical doctrines always arise when the element representing the temporal power takes the ascendancy in a civilization over that which represents the spiritual authority.
+(See in this connection Autorité spirituelle et pouvoir temporal referred to in the translator's note on p.
+51.)